-- 5.88 Policy LR5 states that development in Open Space Areas will not be permitted where: - (a) it would cause damage to nature conservation sites, Scheduled Ancient Monuments or other archaeological sites; or - (b) it would cause damage to mature or ancient woodland or result in a significant loss of mature trees; or - (c) it would significantly detract from the green and open character of the Green Network; or - (d) it would make an open space ineffective as an environmental buffer; or - (e) it would harm open space which forms the setting for a Listed Building or other historic building, or is needed to maintain an important view or vista; or - (f) it would damage the character of a Historic Park or Garden; or - (g) it would harm the character or appearance of a Public Space; or - (h) it would result in the loss of open space which is of such quality that it is of City-wide importance; or - (i) it would result in over-development or harm the character of an area; or - (j) it would harm the rural character of a wedge of open countryside; or - (k) the proposed use would be incompatible with surrounding land uses. - 5.89 The UDP is time expired and LR5 is not considered to be Framework compliant, as the policy requires the rejection of an application that breaches one or more of the criteria, omitting the ability for the breach of this policy to be balanced against the achievement of other policies or objectives.
-It does not provide for the planning balance to be assessed
+- 5.73 Policy LR5 states that development in Open Space Areas will not be permitted where: - (c) it would significantly detract from the green and open character of the Green Network; or - (d) it would make an open space ineffective as an environmental buffer; or - (e) it would harm open space which forms the setting for a Listed Building or other historic building, or is needed to maintain an important view or vista; or - (i) it would result in over-development or harm the character of an area; or - (j) it would harm the rural character of a wedge of open countryside; or - 5.74 Firstly, as already established, the application site does not meet the definition of open space in the Framework (2018) and as such it would be incorrect to apply this policy to the site. - 5.75 Secondly, the UDP is time expired and LR5 is not considered to be Framework compliant, as the policy requires the rejection of an application that breaches one or more of the criteria, omitting the ability for the breach of this policy to be balanced against the achievement of other policies or objectives.
+It does not provide for the planning balance to be assessed against the 3 aspects of sustainable development as set out in paragraph 8 and 11 of the Framework. - 5.76 Furthermore, paragraph 96 of the Framework requires planning policy to be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities.
+Policy LR5 is not based on such an assessment and the LPA are not able to provide an up to date assessment. - 5.77 LR5 extends the definition of 'open space' beyond the Framework, which is confirmed in the glossary as:

-- against the 3 aspects of sustainable development as set out in paragraph 7 of the Framework, nor does it support consideration of mitigation measures (para 152). - 5.90 Furthermore, paragraph 73 of the Framework requires planning policy to be based on robust and up-to-date assessments of the needs for open space, sports and recreation facilities.
-Policy LR5 is not based on such an assessment and the LPA are not able to provide an up to date assessment. - 5.91 LR5 extends the definition of 'open space' beyond paragraph 74 of the Framework, which is confirmed in the glossary as: - "All open space of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as a visual amenity."
-(DLP emphasis) - 5.92 A site such as the application site, which does not offer important opportunity for sport or recreation, is not open space as defined in Framework.
+- "All open space of public value, including not just land, but also areas of water (such as rivers, canals, lakes and reservoirs) which offer important opportunities for sport and recreation and can act as a visual amenity."
+(DLP emphasis) - 5.78 A site such as the application site, which does not offer important opportunity for sport or recreation, is not open space as defined in Framework.
 The application of this policy to such sites is in direct conflict with the Framework.
-To this extent, the policy is out of date in the context of paragraph 215 of the Framework. - 5.93 Within this context, the ability to attribute weight to the visual amenity provided cannot be applied as this is expressly dependent on the ability of the site to provide opportunities for sport and recreation. - 5.94 LR5(e) and LR5(j) are also considered to extend beyond the definition of open space set out in paragraph 74 of the Framework.
-Furthermore, the policy does not support consideration of planning balance, nor does it allow for mitigation to be considered in accordance with paragraph 152 of the Framework. - 5.95 In the case of LR5(e), the heritage impact of the proposals are considered under the heritage assessment in section 6 and are demonstrated to be acceptable in accordance with paragraph 134 and 135 of the Framework. - 5.96 The boundaries identified in the UDP predate the Framework and cannot be given full weight as they do not make provision for the OAN.
-The lack of 5 year housing land supply means the tilted balance is applied, reducing the weight of this policy.
+To this extent, the policy is out of date in the context of paragraph 11 and 213 of the Framework. - 5.79 Within this context, the ability to attribute weight to the visual amenity provided cannot be applied as this is expressly dependent on the ability of the site to provide opportunities for sport and recreation. - 5.80 LR5(e) and LR5(j) are also considered to extend beyond the definition of open space set out in paragraph 74 of the Framework.
+Furthermore, the policy does not support consideration of planning balance, nor does it allow for mitigation to be considered in accordance with paragraph 152 of the Framework. - 5.81 In the case of LR5(e), the heritage impact of the proposals are considered under the heritage assessment in section 6 and are demonstrated to be acceptable in accordance with paragraph 134 and 135 of the Framework. - 5.82 The boundaries identified in the UDP predate the Framework and cannot be given full weight as they do not make provision for the LHN.
+The lack of 5 year housing land supply also means the tilted balance is applied, reducing the weight of this policy.